 February 2013 Prologue

-Finally, the Carolina bays continue to mystify me.
-In fact, the wonderful work of Michael Davias at Cintos.org has somehow managed to simultaneously increase my understanding of their nature AND my consternation regarding the mechanics of their formation.
+For what it is worth, the Carolina bays continue to mystify me.
+In fact, the wonderful modern work of Michael Davias at Cintos.org has somehow managed to simultaneously increase my understanding of their nature AND my consternation regarding the mechanics of their formation.
 LiDAR has revealed many things not evident in 1997, such as bays in Midwest and extraordinary configurations not possibly formed by wind and water.
 Allen West, David Kimbell and I collected extraordinary evidence in middle of the last decade which has been brushed-off without any attempt at replication.

-Despite all this intellectual activity, the only thing has remained certain for me is that all these extraordinary features were formed at once and evolved only slightly.
+Despite all this intellectual activity, the only thing that has remained certain for me is that all these extraordinary features were formed at once and evolved only slightly.
+Furthermore, more bays than not in my experience have never been “lakes” of any kind.
+We proved that here.
+UCSB studied the sediments extensively and there was no indication the soil ever hosted a lacustrine environment.
+Stick that in your pipe and smoke it.

 The Carolina Bays